theupdateframework/pep-maximum-security-model/README.rst

 available to clients the new *timestamp* and *snapshot* metadata representing the latest snapshot.

 A few implementation notes are now in order.
-So far, we have seen only that new metadata and targets are added, but not that old metadata and targets are removed.
+So far, we have seen that only new metadata and targets are added, but not that old metadata and targets are removed.
 Practical constraints are such that eventually PyPI will run out of disk space to produce a new consistent snapshot.
 If that happens, PyPI MAY then use something like a "mark-and-sweep" algorithm to delete sufficiently old consistent snapshots.
 Specifically, in order to preserve the latest consistent snapshot, PyPI would walk objects -- beginning from the root (*timestamp*) -- of the latest consistent snapshot, mark all visited objects, and delete all unmarked objects.
-[LV: I added dashes in the prior sentence] The last few consistent snapshots may be preserved in a similar fashion.
+The last few consistent snapshots may be preserved in a similar fashion.
 Deleting a consistent snapshot will cause clients to see nothing except HTTP 404 responses to any request for a file within that consistent snapshot.
 [LV: "file within a consistent snapshot" seems like a confusing way to say X. Not sure what X is...]
 Clients SHOULD then retry (as before) their requests with the latest consistent snapshot.

-All clients, such as pip using the TUF protocol, [LV: is the example client pip or pip using the TUF protocol? this is relevant to deciding if a comma is missing] MUST be modified to download every metadata and target file (except for *timestamp* metadata) by including, in the request for the file, the cryptographic hash of the file in the filename.
+All package managers that support TUF metadata MUST be modified to download every metadata and target file (except for *timestamp* metadata) by including, in the request for the file, the cryptographic hash of the file in the filename.
 Following the filename convention recommended earlier, a request for